asamy/ksm/README.md

 - `x64.asm`: which contains the #VE handler (`__ept_violation`) then does the usual interrupt handling and then calls `__ept_handle_violation` (ept.c) where it actually does what it needs to do.
-- `ept.c`: in `__ept_handle_violation` (#VE handler not VM-exit), usually the processor will do the #VE handler instead of the VM-exit way, but sometimes it won't do so if it's delivering another exception.
+- `ept.c`: in `__ept_handle_violation` (#VE handler not VM-exit), usually the processor will do the #VE handler instead of the VM-exit route, but sometimes it won't do so if it's delivering another exception.
 This is very rare.
-- `ept.c`: while handling the violation via #VE, we switch vmfunc only when we detect that the faulting address is one of our interest (e.g. a hooked page), then we determine which EPTP we want and do vmfunc with that EPTP index.
+- `ept.c`: while handling the violation via #VE, we switch vmfunc only when we detect that the faulting address is one of our interest (e.g. a hooked page), then we determine which EPTP we want and execute `VMFUNC` with that EPTP index.

 ### Hooking executable pages